jgvaraujo/ml-deployment-on-gcloud/README.md

 The second option is more general.
 With this option I have lots of Cloud Builders [[4]]("#L4") to my disposal and I can run specific commands for my CI/CD purpose.
 This Cloud Builders are pre-built images to execute commands ([source codes](https://github.com/GoogleCloudPlatform/cloud-builders); [GCR list](https://console.cloud.google.com/gcr/images/cloud-builders/GLOBAL)).
 However, for this project I just needed two of then:

 - `docker`to invoke Docker commands;
 - `gcloud` to invoke Google Cloud commands.
-This builder is responsible to call commands to deploy my application;
+This builder is responsible to call Google commands to deploy my application;

 The YAML file `cloudbuild.yaml` is made of steps.
 I'll describe each one of the steps of this project.

 ### Step 1: Pull an existing container image if it is already built

 This step will pull an existing image from the Google Container Registry.
-The `||`operator will execute `exit 0` if this pull fails, i.e., will not output any error message, so the building processes will not stop.
+The `||`operator will execute `exit 0` if this pull command fails, i.e., it will not output any error message, so the building processes will not stop.

 ```yaml
 steps: